 Of course, I listened to his words and avoided the place altogether.
 I was under the impression that the people were potentially dangerous and unruly, but I was quite shocked to find out the real reason we were told not to visit…

 Illegal Immigrants, mainly from the Southern Philippines, take their place in these villages.
 They call these places their home as this is the norm for them in their country.
-Extreme illegal activity takes place in these water villages, hence the strong advice to avoid them all together.
+Extreme illegal activity takes place in these water villages, hence the strong advice to avoid them altogether.

 They are ruined, run down and surrounded by a sea of rubbish.
 Their waste goes straight into the ocean and you often see furniture, plastic and general waste floating around the houses.
 These villages are everywhere in Borneo, but the Brunei water village, Kampong Ayer, is certainly something different.

 Kampong Ayer is home to more than 10% of the nation’s population.
 The 43 different clusters of villages take up miles and miles of river banks and are linked together by more than 29,000 metres of footbridges.
 They have their own fire stations, Malaysian and English schools with 800 students each, hospitals, police stations, mosques and doctors clinics; this is the real deal.

 In comparison to the villages in Sabah, these are luxurious suites!
 Many have air conditioning, fresh water, electricity, internet access and satellite TV.
 From afar they really do look like nothing but slums, but the closer I got and the more educated I became, the more I was aware of just how comfortable some of the residents are.